Updated: Oct 6, 2020

-You can make your own hands-free.
-Don't fall for the idea of sliding the handle of the leash over your belt (threading your belt through the leash handle) — there's no way to quickly release the leash from your waistline; a potential disaster!
+Think twice before "making your own."
+Don't go for the idea of sliding the handle of the leash over your belt (threading your belt through the leash handle) — there's no way to quickly release the leash from your waistline; a potential disaster!
 You could however fasten a carabiner (a metal loop with a spring-loaded clasp) to your belt and connect the leash to the carabiner; at least this would give you an opportunity to detach.
 I came across a couple of blogs online that shared instructions on how to make your own waist-line and cross-body hands-free leashes out of rope.
 Keep in mind—stuff happens so be prepared and safely configured for things to go awry, like, a squirrel running across Fido's path...
 SQUIRREL!

-My personal favorite is the convertible trainer’s leash, a 7-foot belt with three attachment rings for versatility.
+My personal fave; a 7-foot belt with three attachment rings for versatility.
 Wear around your waist or across your body (over your shoulder), or use it like a standard hand-held leash.
 First photo is my leash rolled out so you can see the placement of the rings (thank you for being my model, Odin).
 Notice it has an attachment snap on each end of the belt.
 The next photos show you the two different ways that I use this leash.
 And there are other configurations.